jvxtaposed/CSE182/README.md

 | [A2](assignments/A2.pdf) | 04/25/2018 (midnight) | [problem 1 sequences](assignments/p1seqs.txt), [problem 4 sequences](https://raw.githubusercontent.com/vibansal/CSE182/master/assignments/p4seqs.txt) <br> (right click to download) |
 | [A3](assignments/A3.pdf) | 05/12/2018 (midnight) | [README](assignments/Readme.txt) <br> [DNA database](assignments/DNA.txt) <br> [query keywords 1](assignments/queries.txt) <br> [query keywords 2](assignments/queries2.txt) |

+**Assignment 3 README**

+- The file DNA.txt is a portion of the human genomic sequence, and is the database in which keywords need to be found.

+- The files queries.txt and queries2.txt are dictionaries.
+Each line in the files is a distinct keyword.
+A 'match' refers to an exact match (no mismatches or indels) of the entire keyword to a sub-string of the database.

+- You must search both dictionaries:queries.txt and queries2.txt.
+For each keyword in queries.txt and queries2.txt, you must report the number of matches found.
+For the smaller file queries.txt, you must comment on whether the number of matches is less than what you expected, more, or about the same.
+Here, the expected value is based upon an E-value calculation.